Departmental Use of ID Cards

 - Approved access to the uTexas Enterprise Directory (TED).

-The 16-digit ID card number (ISO) is considered Category-I Data and should be treated in accordance with the applicable minimum security standards.
+The 16-digit ID card number (ISO) is considered Confidential data and should be treated in accordance with the applicable minimum security standards.
 More information is available on the IT Policies, Standards, and Guidelines page.

 Looking up an ID card number in the uTexas Enterprise Directory (TED) will only work if the ID card is valid and active.
 Individuals whose ID cards are inactive will return no results.

 If a student, faculty, or staff member replaces their UT ID card, they will generally receive a new 16-digit ID card number.
 It is important to ensure that your systems account for this eventuality.